-- Clear away any ice, snow, or leaves from the air inlets at the base of the windshield that may block the flow of air into the vehicle. - Use of non-GM approved hood deflectors may adversely affect the performance of the system. - Keep the path under the front seats clear of objects to help circulate the air inside the vehicle more effectively.
+- Clear away any ice, snow, or leaves from the air inlets at the base of the windshield that may block the flow of air into the vehicle. - Clear snow off the hood to improve visibility and help decrease moisture drawn into the vehicle. - Use of non-GM approved hood deflectors may adversely affect the performance of the system. - Keep the path under the front seats clear of objects to help circulate the air inside the vehicle more effectively.